 - Toss with your hands to ensure all fries are well coated

-- Place in a single layer on a baking paper lined baking tray and bake for 10-12 minutes then flip, and bake for another 10 (everyone’s oven is different as is our choice of fry thickness so timing will depend on this.
+- Place in a single layer on a baking tray lined with baking paper.
+Bake for 10-15 minutes then flip, and bake for another 10 (everyone’s oven is different as is our choice of fry thickness so timing will depend on this.
 The first time you cook them just keep an eye on them and cook more or less as needed)